 Your fine may be reduced upon receipt of proof of valid correction on many equipment, registration, and license violations.
 Proof of correction of correctable (fix-it) violations must be verified and signed off by a law enforcement officer on the back of the citation.
 An exception to this rule: if cited for no proof of insurance, a law enforcement officer cannot sign off the back of the citation.
 Proof of insurance (valid at the time the citation was issued) must be presented to the court.
 The effective and expiration dates must be indicated.
 There will be a $25.00 transaction fee, per correction, due to the court when proof of correction is submitted.
 If you have a correctable or “fix-it” violation, you will need to mail or bring the proof of correction with the fee(s) to the Court by your court date.

 Failure to Appear or Pay

 You were asked to sign your citation at the time you received it.
 By signing the citation you made a “promise to appear” in court on the date indicated at the bottom of your citation.
 If you violate your written promise to appear at court; this is called a “failure to appear” (FTA) and you can be found guilty of a misdemeanor.
-If you fail to appear or pay your citation on or before the scheduled date, you may be assessed an additional civil assessment fee in the amount of $300 plus a $15 fee for DMV.
-Your case may be referred for collection and the court can issue a warrant for your arrest.
-A failure to appear hold may also be placed with DMV on your driver’s license which could result in your license being suspended.
-You may also be prevented from renewing your car’s registration.
+If you fail to appear or pay your citation on or before the scheduled date, your case may be referred for collection and the court can issue a warrant for your arrest.

 If you received a parking citation in Sierra County contact the Treasure / Tax Collector at (530) 289-3286 or for more information on how to pay the citation online go to the Sierra County Central Collections page.